Addison Rae Flaunts Amazing Figure In Scanty Blue Bikini

 American model Addison Rae stunned fans in her latest Instagram post, which she shared on Thursday, October 1, with her 28.7 million followers.

-The 19-year-old — who is TikTok’s second most followed user — appeared to be photographed at a canyon, as she stood between two brown rock formations.
+The 19-year-old — who is TikTok’s second most followed user — appeared to be photographed in a canyon, as she stood between two brown rock formations.
 The blue sky was visible in the background.
 Addison was centered in the frame as she struck a sultry pose.
-She stood barefoot in the stand, facing the camera as her right hand tugged on her bottoms, and the other rested against a rock.
+She stood barefoot in the sand and faced the camera.
+Her right hand tugged on her bottoms, and the other rested against a rock.
 She popped one hip out to further accentuate her curvy form while she looked up to the sky.

 Her long brunette locks were styled in slight, natural-looking waves that cascaded down her back and over her shoulders.
 Her nails looked to be perfectly manicured, complete with a vibrant pink polish.